alanblythe/appmod-demos/README.md

 `%USERPROFILE%\.azure-kubectl`
 `%USERPROFILE%\.azure-kubelogin`

+### Azure Functions Core Tools
+Follow the instructions at: https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Ccsharp%2Cportal%2Cbash%2Ckeda#v2 to install the Azure Functions Core Tools
+Ensure your User or system PATH is updated with `C:\Program Files\Microsoft\Azure Functions Core Tools\`

+## Restart all terminals and VsCode instances
+This ensures that your PATH environment variable is correct
 ## Azure
 First, ensure you have an subscription that you can deploy your resources to
 Ensure you can login to Azure using `az login`